 You most certainly can, if there actually is thick enough ice on the Baltic Sea.
 Due to its low salinity, it does freeze over fairly quickly and during a good, cold winter, the ice can certainly get thick enough to be safe.
 During the last decade, however, cold winters have become a rarity in this part of the world.

 In fact, during the last couple of winters, there was barely any snow or ice!
 On the other hand, this allows us anglers to fish for pike in open water even during the cold season, which certainly has its charm.

-But if you are in the region and there is enough cold and ice, you should try out ice fishing for saltwater pike, for sure!
-It can be a lot of fun and the fishing can actually be very productive, if the weather conditions are right and there is a little milder air present.
+But if you are in the region and there is enough ice, you should try out ice fishing for saltwater pike, for sure!
+It can be a lot of fun and the fishing can actually be very productive if the weather conditions are right and there is a little milder air present.

 Related Pike Articles

 If you want to learn more about the northern pike, you should also check out these articles: